Rhythm and Beat

 In this lesson, students will train their ears to identify a song by its rhythm and beat.
 Students will use body percussion to learn the melody of famed New Orleans songs.
 They will come together in an ensemble to demonstrate their understanding of rhythm and beat.

-- Students will be able to identify the time signature.
+- Identify the time signature.

-- Students will be able to perform as an ensemble.
+- Perform as an ensemble.

 National Core Arts Standards